morsWasTaken/morsWasTaken/README.md

 ## Hi there 👋, my name is Kostas
 #### I am interested in Kotlin/Java projects.
 My aim is to become a successful Android Developer.
 I'm currently learning Kotlin/Jetpack Compose UI toolkit.
-I’m looking to collaborate on different projects in order to gain some experience
+I am looking to collaborate on various projects in order to gain some experience both on Android or outside of it.

 ## Hard Skills